paolog8/zk/Inbox/Hybrid Learning Models Enhance Adaptability in PV Fault Detection.md

 - Connects to: [[AI-Based Diagnostics Enhance PV System Reliability Through Early Fault Detection]] (Hybrid models represent a sophisticated form of AI-based diagnostics).

 - Potential future connections: How is the reward function in a reinforcement learning model for PV fault detection typically defined?
+- Can be added to a section on alternative use of hybrid models in pv fault detection, with my BORE approach being one of them.
+I have to explain the differences and benefits/drawbacks